Mojito Fruit Kabobs

 I did 1/2 of a cantaloupe and 1/2 a small watermelon plus a pretty huge amount of fresh mint.
 If it smells like a gum factory in your kitchen, you’re doing it right.

-Add these ingredients to a big container with a lid and add in the rum.
+In a large container that will hold all your fruit, add in the rum.
 Use a light rum.
 Nothing too strong.

-Plus some lemon lime soda for some fizz.
+Then add the lemon-lime soda for some fizz.
 The liquid will probably not completely cover the fruit, but that’s okay.
 Just give it a shake every 5-10 minutes while the fruit marinates.
+I like to add some fresh mint to my mixture as well.

 I think about 30 minutes is plenty of time to infuse the fruit.
 It soaks up the rum surprisingly fast, but doesn’t end up being super strong.